 Along the way, I read a lot of junk articles but I also came across some GOLD.

-This list is purely my favorite and the most informative resources only.
+This blog contains my favorite and the most informative resources only.

 Yes, it’s an article about articles.